• Skip to primary navigation

 Jump to Recipe

-Zhoug, or as we pronounce it in the Arab world "Sahawiq", is a 3-minute fresh Middle Eastern spicy cilantro sauce that is very popular in the gulf area of the middle east.
-Very popular to serve along mandi dishes.
+Zhoug, or as we pronounce it in the Arab world, "Sahawiq", is a 3-minute, fresh, Middle Eastern, spicy herb sauce that is very popular in the Gulf region of the Middle East—usually served with mandi and grilled meat dishes.

 A bowl with Zhoug sauce and a spoon in it.

-Zhoug (Zhug and also skhug) is a very simple and economical sauce originally made using two stones to grind the ingredients.
-Nowadays you can use mortar and pestle or a small food processor.
+Zhoug (Zhug and also skhug) is a straightforward, economical sauce made initially with two stones to grind the ingredients.
+Nowadays, you can use a mortar and pestle or a small food processor.

 Jump to: